-Subjective estimate

-The Group holds its freehold and long leasehold property estate at fair value, with a revaluation taking place as at each balance sheet date.
+Subjective estimate The Group holds its freehold and long leasehold property estate at fair value, with a revaluation taking place as at each balance sheet date.
 We determined that the valuation of the Group's property estate is a major source of estimation uncertainty.

-The valuation involves the determination of estimates, most notably the fair maintainable trade ('FMT') and applicable trading multiples by brand and location.
+The valuation involves the determination of estimates, most notably the fair maintainable trade (FMT) and applicable trading multiples by brand and location.

-These estimations are inherently subjective and small changes in the assumptions used to value the Group's estate could have a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole.
+These estimations are inherently subjective and small changes in the assumptions used to value the Group's estate could have a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole and possibly many times that amount.
+The financial statements (note 3.1) disclose the sensitivity estimated by the Group.